xbdevv/XboxTemplateForCppProject/README.md

-#command line cmake -DTARGET_NAME=HelloWorld -S . -B build -G
+## command line cmake -DTARGET_NAME=HelloWorld -S . -B build -G
-#-DTARGET_NAME=<PROJECT_NAME> : create a variable CMake named TARGET_NAME with the value HelloWorld
+* DTARGET_NAME=<PROJECT_NAME> : create a variable CMake named TARGET_NAME with the value HelloWorld
-#-S : indicates that the source files (and the CMakeLists.txt) are located in the current directory (.).
+* S : indicates that the source files (and the CMakeLists.txt) are located in the current directory (.).
-#-B build : Indicates that all generated files (Visual Studio solution, CMake cache, etc.) will be placed in the build directory.
+* B build : Indicates that all generated files (Visual Studio solution, CMake cache, etc.) will be placed in the build directory.
-#-G visual studio version ("Visual Studio 15 2017", ....)
+* G visual studio version ("Visual Studio 15 2017", ....)

 ## References
 * https://conference.hitb.org/files/hitbsecconf2018pek/materials/D1T2%20-%20The%20Inner%20Workings%20of%20the%20Windows%20Runtime%20-%20James%20Forshaw.pdf